Siamese occupation of Germany: Background

-History
+Course of the occupation

 Major General Phraya Pichai Charnyarit (Phad Devahastin Na Ayudhaya), commander of the Siamese Expeditionary Forces.

 In July 1917, despite the fears of some members of the royal government, King Rama VI declared war on Austria-Hungary and Germany.
-Therefore, the Thai forces interned and then confiscated at least 12 ocean-going ships of the North German Line as war reparations.
+Thai forces interned and then confiscated at least 12 ocean-going ships of the North German Line as war reparations.